MicrosoftDocs/Contribute/Contribute/content/provide-feedback.md

 1. Select **Submit**.

+> [!NOTE]
-The feedback you provide is anonymous, and Microsoft doesn’t collect personal data from your submission.
+> The feedback you provide is anonymous, and Microsoft doesn’t collect personal data from your submission.
 In the new experience, feedback isn’t publicly visible to ensure customer privacy.
+You won't receive a response after you submit your feedback.

 ## Use the open-source experience